danwent/Perspectives-Server/doc/guides/guide_amazon.md

 * 15 GB of bandwidth out

 **Caution:** While setting up a micro ec2 instance is free, if you use a larger instance type or run an intensive process, Amazon will charge you money.
-You may wish to set up Amazon alerts to notify you of usage beyond the free tier limits; use the ```--quiet``` option when performing scans; and/or use a Relational Database Service rather than storing data in sqlite on disk.
+You may wish to set up Amazon alerts to notify you of usage beyond the free tier limits, and/or use the ```--quiet``` option when performing scans.

 ## Setup